-A 2013 phase I clinical study evaluated the safety of combining pharmacological ascorbate with gemcitabine in treating stage IV pancreatic cancer patients.
+A 2013 phase I clinical study (NCT01049880) evaluated the safety of combining pharmacological ascorbate with gemcitabine in treating stage IV pancreatic cancer patients.
 During each 4-week cycle, patients received gemcitabine weekly for 3 weeks (1,000 mg/m2 over 30 minutes) and twice weekly ascorbate infusions for 4 weeks (15 g over 30 minutes during the first week, followed by weekly escalations in dose until plasma levels reached at least 350 mg/dL [20 mM]).
 Among nine patients, mean progression-free survival was 26 weeks and overall survival was 12 months.
 The combination treatment was well tolerated, and no significant adverse events were reported.

 In 2014, a phase I/IIA clinical trial evaluated the toxicities of combining IV ascorbate with carboplatin and paclitaxel in stage III /IV ovarian cancer.
 Twenty-seven patients were randomly assigned to receive either chemotherapy alone or chemotherapy and IV vitamin C concurrently.
 Chemotherapy was given for 6 months, and IV vitamin C was given for 12 months.
 The addition of IV vitamin C was associated with reduced chemotherapy-related toxicities.

 Informed by their preclinical data, researchers at the University of Iowa treated patients with non-small cell lung carcinoma (NSCLC) and glioblastoma multiforme (GBM) in two pilot clinical trials (NCT02420314 and NCT01752491).
-Participants in both trials were given conventional therapy plus intravenous vitamin C, with dosing individualized to achieve a 20 mM plasma concentration of ascorbate in each patient.
+Participants in both trials were given conventional therapy plus IV vitamin C, with dosing individualized to achieve a 20 mM peak plasma concentration of ascorbate in each patient.
 The GBM study was a phase I design with 13 total patients.
-Intravenous vitamin C was given with both radiation therapy and temozolomide and toxicity, progression-free survival, and overall survival all compared favorably to the outcomes of historical controls.
-The NSCLC trial was a phase II design of 14 patients with advanced cancer who received both chemotherapy and intravenous vitamin C (median maximum plasma concentration, 16.4 mM).
+IV vitamin C was given with both radiation therapy and temozolomide and toxicity, progression-free survival, and overall survival all compared favorably to the outcomes of historical controls.
+The NSCLC trial was a phase II design of 14 patients with advanced cancer who received both chemotherapy and IV vitamin C (median maximum plasma concentration, 16.4 mM).
 The disease control and confirmed objective response rates of the study group again compared favorably with those of historical controls.
 Limitations of these studies included the use of historical controls and small numbers of enrolled participants.

 Current Clinical Trials